-Akeeba Backup 5.1.2 and later support the Beijing Amazon S3 region, i.e. storage buckets hosted in China.
-These buckets are only accessible from inside China and have a few caveats:
+Akeeba Backup also supports the Amazon S3 regions in China, e.g. the Beijing Amazon S3 region.
+Buckets in these regions are only accessible from inside China and have a few caveats:

-- You can only access buckets in the Beijing region from inside China. - Download to browser is not supported unless you have a license by the Chinese government to share content from your Amazon S3 bucket.
+- You can only access buckets in the Chinese regions from inside China. - Download to browser is not supported unless you have a license by the Chinese government to share content from your Amazon S3 bucket.
 That's because downloading to browser requires a pre-signed URL which could, in theory, be used to disseminate material from your Amazon S3 bucket to others.
-So even though you see the Download button it will most likely result in an error.

-• Sometimes deleting and trying to re-upload an object or trying to overwrite fails silently (without an error message).
+So even though you see the Download button it will most likely result in an error. - Sometimes deleting and trying to re-upload an object or trying to overwrite fails silently (without an error message).
 We strongly recommend using unique names for your backup archives and testing them frequently.